 You are watching: 10 Best Adventure Movies Of The 1970s, Ranked

-See more : Virgin River Season 5 Part 2 Release Date and Time, Countdown, When Is It Coming Out?
+See more : A Shop For Killers Season 1 Episode 7 And 8 Release Date and Time, Countdown, When is it Coming Out?

 The Wiz wasn’t recognized for its contributions and delightful atmosphere when it was first released in 1978.
 However, it’s come to be known as a cult classic and has earned a place among some of the best movie-musical adaptations.
 Though many critics and audiences still cite the stage iteration as the superior version, there’s a lot to recommend The Wiz.
 Following the familiar beats of the beloved story, The Wiz elevates the tale with a stronger message and iconic music.